 How can you help your City?

-The Glenpool Code Enforcement Department encourages its citizens to look for and report high grass and weeds in your neighborhood that attract vermin and insect infestation; excessive yard trash accumulations exposed to the public, unsecured, deteriorated, or dilapidated buildings, and junked, abandoned, or inoperable vehicles.
+The Glenpool Code Enforcement Department encourages its citizens to look for and report high grass and weeds in your neighborhood (for having potential to attract vermin and insect infestation), excessive yard trash accumulations exposed to the public, unsecured, deteriorated, or dilapidated buildings, and junked, abandoned, or inoperable vehicles.
 If a vehicle is continuously located on either public or private property for more than seven days, it may be subject to towing and impoundment.
-The vehicle owners or property owners in violation of public ordinances could also be subject to criminal citations.
+Vehicle owners and/or property owners in violation of public ordinances could be subject to criminal citations.

 Remember public nuisance violations affect all citizens in some form.
 The Code Enforcement Department encourages public participation in these matters.
-Please keep in mind that the most critical information needed when reporting a situation is the correct address where the nuisance is occurring, an accurate description of the nuisance, and where the nuisance is located on the property.
+Please keep in mind the most critical information needed when reporting a situation is the (1) correct address where the nuisance is occurring, (2) an accurate description of the nuisance, and (3) the address and where the nuisance is located on the property.
 In general, the Code Enforcement Department encourages Glenpool Citizen participation in the overall effort to keep our City clean, safe, and enjoyable for all.